artsy/fresnel/README.md

 On the client, when a given breakpoint is matched React conditionally renders a tree.

-However, this approach suffers from a few flaws when used in conjunction with server-side rendering (SSR):
+However, this approach has some limitations for what we wanted to achieve with our server-side rendering setup:

 - It's impossible to reliably know the user's current breakpoint during the server render phase since that requires a browser.